themichaelyang/tautology.town/_posts/2025-11-17-learning-oauth2.md

 ## Basic flow for a web app with a backend

-You have your app server, the OAuth client, and the service you want to log in with, the authorization server.
+You have your app server as the OAuth client, and an authorization server you want to login with.

+The flow works as follows:

 1. You register your app server and its redirect URI with the authorization server, and are given a client ID and client secret.